 Julia was elected as a member of the International Trade Select Committee in September 2017 where she spent two years contributing to preparations for Brexit and scrutinising our strategy to become an independent international trading nation.

-Julia has helped bring in tougher powers to fight knife crime and terrorism and taken a range of local issues to national level such as the campaign to improve access to medicines for children with cancer and cystic fibrosis, and the lifting of the borrowing cap to help councils deliver a wider range of affordable accommodation for local people.
+Julia helped bring in tougher powers to fight knife crime and terrorism and took a range of local issues to national level such as the campaign to improve access to medicines for children with cancer and cystic fibrosis, and the lifting of the borrowing cap to help councils deliver a wider range of affordable accommodation for local people.

-Julia is Secretary to the All-Party Group on Disabilities and has campaigned for adaptable, lifetime homes and a more accessible transport system.
+Julia was Secretary to the All-Party Group on Disabilities and has campaigned for adaptable, lifetime homes and a more accessible transport system.
 Julia is a graduate of the Armed Forces Parliamentary Scheme, after spending time with the Royal Air Force to understand the challenges facing our military.